Chili's says customers may be affected by credit card breach

 According to a news release, On May 11, the chain learned that some of their customer's payment information was compromised at a "certain Chili's restaurant."

-The company says the data breach was limited between March and April 2018, but they are continuing to asses the incident.
+The company says the data breach was limited between March and April 2018, but they are continuing to assess the incident.

 The release stated that they were working with third party forensic experts to conduct an investigation to determine what led to the breach.